bmedicke/power_of_2_decode/readme.md

 ## known limitations

-- can't handle words longer than `MAXWORDSIZE`
+- can't handle words longer than `MAXWORDSIZE` defined in `helpers.c`
 - order of words with same count is random (based on hash table)